WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Custom CSS did not get upgraded or saved properly
 	* Uninstalling the plugin will delete the settings properly
-	* Old settings will not be deleted but retained in the database

 = 2.5.0 =